Let us work together, stay calm and support each other during this time.

 - Virtual Learning will continue for our school students as we’ve been doing.
 Precious photos of our wonderful teachers and students are posted regularly on our Facebook page.

-When Will Masses and Activities Resume?
-While the order is extended to May 26, it could be replaced with another order.
+When Will Masses and Activities Resume at Full Capacity?
 We do not know at this time if churches, businesses and schools will be able to reopen once the order lifts.
 We will update you as our state, local and religious leaders provide that direction.
 Please sign up with your email for updates and key communications.
 Preparations are underway to prepare for the return of public masses consistent with The Catholic Comeback program of the Archdiocese of Milwaukee.

-The Chapel is open for private prayer Monday through Thursday from 9 AM to 4 PM.
-It is also open for Eucharistic Adoration on Fridays from 8:30 AM to 4 PM.
+The Chapel is open for private prayer Monday through Friday from 9 AM to 4 PM.
+It is also open for Eucharistic Adoration is available after daily Mass until 4 PM Monday through Friday.
 There are capacity limits for the chapel and social distancing protocols need to be met.
 Detailed information on the Chapel can be found here.

-Tentatively, public Mass will resume at St. John Vianney at 25% capacity with the following procedures:
+Public Mass – both daily and weekend Mass – has resumed at St. John Vianney at 25% capacity with the following procedures:

-- In celebration of Pentecost, public Mass will be celebrated at 4:30 PM Saturday, May 30; 8:30 AM & 11 AM Sunday, May 31.
+- Public Mass will be celebrated at 4:30 PM Saturday and 8:30 AM & 11 AM Sunday.
 Livestream Mass will be recorded at the 8:30 AM Mass.
-Remember, the dispensation to attend Mass has been waived until July 5th.
+Remember, the dispensation to attend Mass has been waived until September 6th.

 - Only the main parish doors under the canopy will be open for entry – they will open 30 minutes prior to the start of Mass.